 If we look at the ratios, the stock seems fairly priced and supports a 3.5% dividend.
 Which will reward patient investors.
 With the payout ratio under 50%, the dividend is currently safe despite the negative effect of Corona.
 Not only that but the debt levels are relatively low, with currently a little over €143 million of interest-bearing debt.
 It has €211 million in unused credit lines available.
 The company has an interesting net margin and high return on equity.

 Most of the analysts covering the stock are bullish.
 The price targets show the stock has some upside going forward.
 The most recent recommendation gives a price target of 13.

-Corticeira Amorim is not a high growth stock.
-It is a well established company operating in a out of favor sector, that has total market dominance.
-As the world largest exporter of cork not only does it have a total market dominance.
-But it is well diversified globally.
+Corticeira Amorim is not a high-growth stock.
+It is a well-established company operating in an out of favor sector, that has total market dominance.
+As the world's largest exporter of cork not only does it have total market dominance.
+But it is well-diversified globally.
 By focusing on companies in sectors that are away from the Wall Street spotlight, investors may be able to find stocks such as Corticeira Amorim.
-In the words of Peter Lynch who once runned Magellan’s Fund:
+In the words of Peter Lynch who once ran Magellan’s Fund:

 We have no position in the stocks mentioned.
 Read our disclosure.